Are you scared or excited of forthcoming groundbreaking innovations?

 At least for me, this principle also applies to our body biochemistry, which, of course, is vast and complicated but still why, why not, and what if applies to our body.

-Few weeks ago I met a scholar at a networking event and he was heavily influenced by David Sinclair, a biologist and academic known for his research on aging and epigenetics.
+Few weeks ago I met a scholar at a networking event and he was heavily influenced by Dr. David Sinclair, genetics professor at Harvard and author of “Lifespan” for his research on aging and epigenetics.

-When he talked about Sinclair, I became more interested in listening to him because I was a little bit familiar with his work.
+When he talked about Sinclair, I became more interested in listening to him because I was a little bit familiar with Dr. Sinclair’s work.

 The scholar suggested five things to do for a long healthy life based on his twenty plus years experience in the area.